body and the faculty are involved in creating and maintaining the

 In accordance with Section 504 of the Rehabilitation Act of 1973 and

 Title II of the American With Disabilities Act of 1990, which are

 enforced by the Office of Civil Rights, Trinity Health System School

 of Nursing will not tolerate disability harassment of any student by

 other students or school employees.
 The Disability Harassment Policy

-is distributed at Orientation each fall and is accessible in the
+is reviewed at Orientation each fall and is accessible on the

 Students with Disabilities